craigtp/BookDigests/WIP/TheArtOfReadableCode.md

 - Don't declare all variables used in a function at the top of the function.
 If a variable is not used until much further down in the code, declare the variable close to it's actual usage.
 - Prefer write-once variables.
 The more places in which a variable's value can change, the harder it is to reason about its current value.

+## Chapter 10 - Extracting Unrelated Subproblems
+- Aggressively identify and extract unrelated subproblems in code.
+Look at a function's high-level goal and examine each line of code.
+Lines that do not work _directly_ to the goal should be extracted into separate functions.
+- Create lots of general purpose code.
+General purpose code is great because it's completely decoupled from the rest of your project and domain.
+Such code is easier to develop, easier to test and easier to understand.
+- Create functions that hide details of interfaces that are unintuitive. e.g. Deleting a cookie value for a website requires setting the expiry date to a date in the past.
+We can wrap this functionality so that calling code simply needs to call a function named `delete_cookie`, which is more intuitive.
+- Create functions that wrap the "glue" code that often required within other functions.  e.g. Encrypting a string and returning an ASCII-armoured string result will require lots of conversions to and from byte arrays, this can be extracted to helper functions.
+- Whilst unrelated subproblem code should be aggressively extracted, it's possible to go too far.
+Each new added function has a cost in readability so be sure to balance that when refactoring.
+- The key goal when refactoring unrelated subproblems is to separate the generic code from the project-specific code.